patzly/grocy-android/README.md

 It is also possible to use the grocy Add-on on a [Hass.io](https://www.home-assistant.io/hassio/) server.
 Click [here](https://github.com/patzly/grocy-android/blob/master/FAQ.md#user-content-faq4) for instructions.

-**Self-signed certificates are not supported at the moment.**
+This app supports `https` encryption
-Right now, the server certificate has to be signed by a [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
-This CA has to be public and trusted by Android.
+- if your server uses a certificate which is signed by a public and trusted [certificate authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority).
+To meet this requirement, you can use a free certificate from [letsencrypt.org](https://letsencrypt.org/) for your server.
+Old Android devices can have problems with newer CAs because their internal list of trusted CAs can be outdated if they don't receive system updates anymore.
-To meet these requirements, you can use a free certificate from [letsencrypt.org](https://letsencrypt.org/) for proper `https` encryption.
+- if your server uses a self-signed certificate.
+In this case the certificate must be stored in the Android user certificate store.

 ## FAQ